 - Anatomy and physiology coursework must have been completed within five years of acceptance into the program.

-Students should refer to ADN program booklet and student handbook for additional guidelines.
+Students should refer to the ADN Program Booklet 2019 and student handbook for additional guidelines.

 Students with chronic health problems or physical disabilities will be accepted unless the health problem or disability is such that the student would be unable to complete the objectives of the program.
 (See Technical Abilities Required by Health Care Programs for more information.)